Prithvi-2k4/ai-freelance-escrow-india/README.md

 - H. Zhang, Z. Lin, and X. Hu, “The effectiveness of the escrow model: An experimental framework for dynamic online environments,” Journal of Organizational Computing and Electronic Commerce, 2007.

 ---

-This repository will be updated progressively with code and features as the project development advances.